nahobbs5/AzureActiveDirectoryDemo/README.md

 ## Part 4: Final Thoughts

 ### Cleanup
--To avoid incurring costs, delete the resource group when done:
+- To avoid incurring costs, delete the resource group when done:
--In the Azure Portal, go to Resource Groups > Select ADLabResourceGroup > Delete resource group.
+- In the Azure Portal, go to Resource Groups > Select ADLabResourceGroup > Delete resource group.
--Confirm by typing the resource group name and clicking Delete.
+- Confirm by typing the resource group name and clicking Delete.

 ### Notes
--Ensure both VMs are in the same VNet (ADLabVNet) and subnet (ADLabSubnet) for proper communication.
-(Very Important) -Bastion provides secure access; avoid exposing VMs to public IPs.
+- Ensure both VMs are in the same VNet (ADLabVNet) and subnet (ADLabSubnet) for proper communication.
+(Very Important)
+- Bastion provides secure access; avoid exposing VMs to public IPs.
--For production environments, configure additional security measures (e.g., Network Security Groups, backups).
+- For production environments, configure additional security measures (e.g., Network Security Groups, backups).